 Under the Trust Deed, the Trustee may determine and charge a fee, to be retained for the Trustee's own purposes, for any of the duties or services that the Trustee performs in its capacity as trustee of the Fund.
-The use of this fee power is governed by a Trustee Fee Policy which determines that a fee may only be charged where the Trustee has incurred a relevant cost that it hasn't otherwise received compensation for.
-This fee is expected to be funded by from the administration reserve of the Fund.
-The maximum fees that may be charged in a financial year is reviewed annually and was capped at \$21 million (exclusive of GST) for the financial year ended 30 June 2022.
-For the year-ended 30 June 2022, no trustee fees were charged by the Trustee to the Fund.
+The use of this fee power is governed by a Trustee Fee Policy which determines that a fee may only be charged where the Trustee has incurred a relevant cost that it has not otherwise received compensation for.
+This fee is expected to be funded from the administration reserve of the Fund.
+The maximum fees that may be charged in a financial year is reviewed annually and was capped at \$42 million (exclusive of GST) for the financial year ended 30 June 2023.
+For the year ended 30 June 2023 (2022: no fees charged), no trustee fees were charged by the Trustee to the Fund.

-20. Notes to the Cash Flow Statement
+18. Notes to the Cash Flow Statement